Salih Muslim: Turkey

 Between 2012 and 2015, Muslim was Ankara's top interlocutor within the PYD's Syrian Kurdish movement, which was inspired by former Kurdistan Workers' Party (PKK) leader Abdullah Ocalan.
 During an interview with BBC News reporter Orla Guerin in August 2012, Muslim denied any "operational links" to the PKK.
-Turkey has received Salih Muslim for talks in 2013 and in 2014, even entertaining the idea of opening a Rojava representation office in Ankara "if it's suitable with Ankara's policies."
-However, following June 2015 AKP electoral loss in Turkey, largely due to the raise of Kurdish HDP party, the Solution process (2013-2015) collapsed in July 2015, drastically changing the course of AKP relations to the Kurdish issue.
+His initial meetings with Turkish officials were secret.
+Following the start of the 2013–2015 PKK–Turkey peace process, Turkey received Salih Muslim for talks in 2013 and in 2014, even entertaining the idea of opening a Rojava representation office in Ankara "if it's suitable with Ankara's policies."
+According to some high-ranking Turkish officials, Muslim had ties to Turkish intelligence services from his student days in Istanbul in the 1970s until 2015, when he was introduced by Turkey to representatives of the United States.
+However, following the June 2015 AKP electoral loss in Turkey, largely due to the rise of the pro-Kurdish Peoples' Democratic Party (HDP), the peace process collapsed in July 2015, drastically changing the AKP attitude to the Kurdish issue.
 According to the pro-administration Daily Sabah, "As a reconciliation process with the PKK was ongoing between 2012 and 2015, Ankara tried to persuade the PYD to drop its hostile attitude toward Turkey, open cooperation channels and to end its affiliations with the Bashar Assad regime.
 As the PKK unilaterally resumed armed attacks in July 2015, the PYD and its armed wing, the People's Protection Units (YPG), provided the PKK with militants, explosives, arms and ammunition.
 Simultaneous armed revolts broke out in almost all towns and cities bordering Syria; whereas terrorists trained in northern Syria staged suicide attacks in Turkish cities."
 The Turkish government allegedly sought to assassinate Muslim.
 In late 2016, Turkey issued an arrest warrant for Salih Muslim in a move considered putting Ankara on a collision course with its Western allies.
-On 14 February 2018, two days after Muslim was placed on the "most wanted terrorists" list by the Turkish Interior Ministry and had a bounty of 4 million Turkish lira (about $1.5US millions at the time) placed on his head, he held a press conference at the seat of European Union institutions in Brussels.
-He was briefly detained at Turkey's request on 25 February 2018 in Prague, the capital of the Czech Republic, but was released 2 days later, drawing angry protests from Turkey.
+According to some analysts who cited the International Crisis Group for their claims, Muslim was replaced as PYD co-chair due to his more "pragmatic" attitude towards seeking an agreement with Turkey.
+On 14 February 2018, two days after Muslim was put on the "most wanted terrorists" list by the Turkish Interior Ministry and had a bounty of 4 million Turkish lira (about US$1.5 million at the time) placed on his head, he held a press conference at the seat of European Union institutions in Brussels.
+He was briefly detained at Turkey's request on 25 February 2018 in Prague, the capital of the Czech Republic, but was released two days later, drawing angry protests from Turkey.
 On 17 March 2018, the Czech authorities dismissed Turkey's request.

 In a February 2018 interview, Muslim said that "when I look back, I conclude that Turkey was never sincere about wanting to make peace with the Kurds.
 Had Turkey reached out to the Kurds, worked with the Kurds, it would have become the most powerful country in the Middle East."